Why our free diagnostic is the entire product, not a trial

 The advisors who push back on this design are usually running a mental model that goes: “if the user gets the answer for free, they have no reason to pay.”
 That model assumes the answer is static.
 In our category, it isn’t.
 Three structural reasons the give-it-away approach works for GEO specifically:

-• The answer changes.
+- The answer changes.
 AI engines re-train, re-rank, re-ground constantly.
 The grounding source the engine cited for your competitor last month may have fallen out of the index this month.
-Your free audit is a snapshot.
+Your free diagnostic is a snapshot.
 It will be wrong in 60 days.
-The paid product is the subscription to a non-stale answer.
+The paid product is the ability to pull a new snapshot whenever you need one — and to see how it moved over time.

-• The work is iterative.A CMO who acts on the gap analysis from the free audit will want to know whether the action worked.
+- The work is iterative.A CMO who acts on the gap analysis from the free diagnostic will want to know whether the action worked.
 That requires re-measurement.
 We could refuse to give them the re-measurement on principle, but then we’d have handed them a project they can’t verify, which poisons the relationship.
 Re-measurement is the natural unit of subscription.

 Said another way: we’re betting that giving away a snapshot doesn’t cannibalize the subscription because the snapshot decays.
 The snapshot itself is valuable for one decision cycle.
 Every subsequent decision cycle requires a new measurement, and that’s the product.